alariclin/aio-box/README.md

 <a name="-english-description"></a>
 ## 🌐 Project Introduction

-**Aio-box** is an automated operations and maintenance environment dedicated to network environment configuration, security hardening, and routing optimization for Linux servers.
-This project aims to resolve concurrency and conflict issues of heterogeneous network protocol stacks on the same host machine through high-fidelity automation scripts.With built-in extreme system parameter tuning and an original "white-box self-healing" mechanism, it serves as an excellent scaffolding for cybersecurity research, full-stack technical testing, and automated DevOps management
+**Aio-box** It is an automated network encryption tunnel deployment script specifically designed for Linux servers.
+It integrates the current mainstream network security proxy protocols (such as VLESS-Reality, Shadowsocks-2022, Hysteria 2, etc.), aiming to help users quickly set up a secure, private and efficient cross-domain data transmission environment, while providing system-level optimization and anti-blockage self-healing mechanisms.

 > **⚠️ Compliance & Disclaimer**: This project is positioned as a tool for enterprise-level network architecture testing, cybersecurity research, and personal privacy protection.
 It is strictly prohibited to use this script for any activities that violate the laws and regulations of the country or region where you are located.
 Users must bear all direct and indirect legal responsibilities arising from improper use on their own.